Can A Relationship Work After A Breakup? Find Out

 It is natural for emotion to elude the reasoning, especially after either party chooses to beg to be accepted and promises heaven and earth to effect changes.

-4. Leave the past for the past.
+4. Leave the past for the past

 It is pertinent to note that when partners agree to give love another chance after a breakup, they must be ready to let the past go.

-The memory of the unfairness, misunderstanding, cheating, distrust your partner has plunged into you must be laid to rest somehow.
+The memory of the unfairness, misunderstanding, cheating, and distrust your partner has plunged into you must be laid to rest somehow.

 Also Read: Signs The Relationship Is Over For Him